Language learning:

 More on language-related careeers

 I've been interested in language and languages for as long as I can remember.
-The first language I studied was French, which I started learning at the age of eleven in 1981.
-Since then I have acquired fluency, or at least a fairly good conversational ability in seven foreign languages, and a basic knowledge of more than ten others.
+I am currently fluent in five languages, have a fairly good conversational ability in five others, and a basic knowledge of ten more.
 I've experimented with a variety of language learning techniques and courses, and continue to do so.

 More about my language learning adventures